 - Jornay PM

-Because non-stimulant medications use an entirely different mechanism to treat ADHD, their efficacy is unlikely to be immediately affected by vitamin C.
+Because nonstimulant meds use a different mechanism to treat ADHD, their efficacy is unlikely to be immediately affected by vitamin C.

-Common non-stimulants that are used to treat ADHD include (but are not limited to):
+Common non-stimulants used to treat ADHD include (but are not limited to):